 On-Site Communication: There are times when contractors need to communicate with homeowners about what is happening on-site.
 This could be about driveway access, water shut offs, pre-construction inspections, and site restoration work (landscaping, installing pavers etc.).
-Contractor's staff will be identifiable by their high-visibility company branded clothing and will follow relevant COVID protocols.
-If you need to speak with staff on the construction site, please ask for the Site Inspector and follow public health directions for reducing the spread of COVID-19 during in-person communication.
+Contractor's staff will be identifiable by their high-visibility company branded clothing.

+If you need to speak with staff about the construction site, please contact the Public Consultation Unit staff listed below or ask for the Site Inspector.